Kentucky Public Service Commission

 • Electric Service Areas Web Map: Go to the Kentucky Government Maps web page (http://kygeonet.ky.gov/govmaps/).
 Click on the Gallery tab at the top of the page and then click on the web map for Electric Service Areas.
 Click on the tab for ‘Open in Map Viewer Classic’ on the top right of the page, and then enter the address.

-• Electric Service Areas Map: Legal Size, Tabloid Size, Large 34"x22"
+• Electric Service Areas Map

 Data